apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <p>A list of services that are to be exposed or removed.
-If componentNamem is not specified, each <code>OpsService</code> in the list must specify ports and selectors.</p>
+If componentName is not specified, each <code>OpsService</code> in the list must specify ports and selectors.</p>
 </td>
 </tr>
 </tbody>